emin-grbo/WWDCLounges/index.md

 As a college student, working as an intern at Apple is really important to me.
 What is your best recommendation for individuals considering applying for an internship at Apple, whether it be related to a resume, project types, or otherwise?

 ### A:
 It’s great to hear you’re interested in working at Apple!
 I joined as an intern so I can definitely relate to the craziness of applying, but it is absolutely worth doing.
 Interning at Apple is a really wonderful experience, and you really do some incredible work over the course of an internship!
 Getting hired at Apple means being very intentional about what you’re looking for, and the best way to do that is to explore the jobs site for roles you think you can do, and applying specifically for that role.
 We have thousands of hiring managers and I don’t know most of them, so my recommendation won’t carry much weight, so I can’t be of much help there.
-My best advice is to create a compelling cover letter and résumé that expresses why you are right for this specific role, rather than applying for dozens of jobs at once. (edited)
+My best advice is to create a compelling cover letter and résumé that expresses why you are right for this specific role, rather than applying for dozens of jobs at once.

 There’s lots more information for you here as well: https://www.apple.com/careers/us/students.htm